Duluth Loop

 What is the Duluth Loop Reliability Project?

-- Construction of a new 115 kilovolt (kV) transmission line between the Ridgeview and Hilltop substations
+- Construction of a new approximately 14-mile 115 kilovolt (kV) transmission line between the Ridgeview, Haines Road, and Hilltop substations.

-- Construction of approximately one-mile extension of an existing 230kV transmission line, connecting to the Arrowhead Substation
+- Construction of a new approximately one-mile extension connecting an existing 230kV transmission line to the Arrowhead substation.

-- Upgrades to the Ridgeview, Hilltop, Haines Road, and Arrowhead substations, including expansion of the Ridgeview and Hilltop substations and reconfiguring existing transmission lines at the Hilltop Substation
+- Upgrades to the Ridgeview, Hilltop, Haines Road, and Arrowhead substations.

 What are the project benefits?